The Railway Children’s ‘The Old Gentleman’. Frame grab courtesy Studio Canal.

 Me That as maybe.
 But I am lecturing YOU.
 Please tell your boss that, if Zabąszynek is to be a proper custodian of a unique locomotive of world-class importance, photographers should be welcomed not harassed.

 And that was the end of the matter.
-When it became clear that our train from Berlin was lost somewhere in Germany, and that it would be prudent to take the next train to Poznan, the SOKisci guided us politely over the barrow crossing.
-Perhaps things are getting better on PKP after all.
+When it became clear that our EIC train from Berlin to Warsaw was lost somewhere in Germany, and that it would be prudent to take the next KW stopping train to Poznan, the SOKisci, seeing my walking stick, guided us politely over the barrow crossing to the platform where the stopping train was waiting.
+Perhaps things are getting better on PKP after all?